Grocott's methenamine silver stain

 In pathology, the Grocott–Gömöri's methenamine silver stain, abbreviated GMS, is a popular staining method in histology.
 The stain was originally named after Robert G. Grocott and György Gömöri, who developed the stain.

 It is used widely as a screen for fungal organisms.
 It is particularly useful in staining carbohydrates.

 It can be used to identify the yeast-like fungus Pneumocystis jiroveci, which causes a form of pneumonia called Pneumocystis pneumonia (PCP) or pneumocystosis.

 The cell walls of these organisms are outlined by the brown to black stain.

-The principle of GMS is the reduction of silver ions, which renders the fungal cell wall black.
+The principle of GMS is the reduction of silver ions, which renders the fungal cell wall either black or brown.
 The fungal cell wall commonly contains polysaccharides.
 In a GMS procedure, chromic acid is first used to oxidize polysaccharides, generating aldehydes.
 Then Grocott's alkaline hexamine-silver solution is applied, where the silver ions are reduced to black amorphous silver.
 The reduction reaction by the fungal cell wall is often known as argentaffin reaction.